-If you ask any Aged Care resident what they treasure most in their life, the response is likely to be ‘Family’, ‘Friendships’, and all the many happy memories and events celebrated with their loved ones with food as the centrepiece.
+If you ask any aged care resident what they treasure most in their life, the response is likely to be ‘Family’, ‘Friendships’, and all the many happy memories and events celebrated with their loved ones with food as the centrepiece.

 A ground-breaking Harvard study tracking hundreds of people’s happiness levels since 1938 (almost 80 years) found the happiest people were not the wealthiest, smartest or best looking.
 Happiness, the study found, was the result of social wellbeing, embracing the community and having close relationships at every stage of life![i]
 The researchers discovered close ties with others are better predictors of long and happy lives than social class, IQ, or even genes.
 Researchers also found that those with strong social support experienced less mental deterioration as they age.